-The County will revise the Zoning Ordinance to only permit development of single family units in the R-3 and R-4 zones if the single family unit(s) are: 1) replacing an existing single family unit on a one for one basis, 2) on an existing lot of 8,000 square feet or less, or 3) are part of a housing development with the majority of units affordable to extremely low, very low, and/or low income households.
+The County will revise the Zoning Ordinance to:

+- Revise the definition of multi-family to include structures with three or more attached dwelling units. - O-enly permit development of single family units in the R-3 and R-4 zones if the single family unit(s) are: 1) replacing an existing single family unit on a one for one basis, 2) on an existing lot of 8,000 square feet or less, or 3) are part of a housing development with the majority of units affordable to extremely low, very low, and/or low income households.